mpaldridge/mpaldridge.github.io/_posts/2026-05-17-guardian-novels.md

 * Life and Fate by Vasily Grossman (43rd, up 48)
 * Invisible Cities by Italo Calvino (46th, up 47)

-Many books that had two total votes, one of which was #1 vote, failed to make the original top 100 but would make the aggressively scored 100.
+Many books that had two or three total votes, one of which was #1 vote, failed to make the original top 100 but would make the aggressively scored 100.
 These include:

 * NW by Zadie Smith
 * The Enigma of Arrival by V. S. Naipaul